swiftyfinch/hive/README.md

 # Hive 🐝

-It's a prototype of a system to verify dependencies level.<br>
+It's the prototype of the system to verify dependencies level.<br>
 I used this as a playground during my self-education in the Go language.

 Right now, it can parse only the Podfile.lock file.<br>